Len Dawson: Retirement and legacy

 Dawson announced his retirement in May 1976, shortly before turning 41.
-Dawson ended his career in 1975, having completed 2,136 of 3,741 passes for 28,711 yards and 239 touchdowns, with 181 interceptions.
+Dawson ended his career in 1975, having completed 2,136 of 3,741 passes for 28,711 yards, 239 touchdowns, and 181 interceptions.
 He also gained 1,293 rushing yards and nine rushing touchdowns in his career.

 Dawson retired as the Chiefs all-time career leader in passing yards, passing touchdowns, completions, attempts, rushing yards by a quarterback, and rushing touchdowns by a quarterback.
-Only his touchdowns records still stand.
+All of his records have since been surpassed.
 He also held the single-season passing touchdown record from 1964 until it was broken in 2018.
 He held the single-season passing yards record from 1964 until 1983.
 He was inducted into the Chiefs Hall of Fame in 1979 and the Pro Football Hall of Fame in 1987.
 His number 16 was retired by the Chiefs, and is the only number in franchise history to be worn by a single player.
 He was also named to the American Football League All-Time Team in 1970.